Particular/AwsLoanBrokerShowcase/README.md

 Similarly, endpoints send metrics to Prometheus.
 To visualize metrics, open the [Grafana dashboards](http://localhost:3000/dashboards).
 The default Grafana credentials are:

 - Username: `admin`
-- Passowrd: `admin`
+- Password: `admin`

 > [!NOTE]
 > Setting a new password can be skipped.
 When containers are redeployed, the credentials are reset to their default values.

 The example deploys two pre-configured Grafana dashboards:

-- The [LoanBroker](http://localhost:3000/d/edmhjobnxatc0b/loanbroker?orgId=1&refresh=5s) dashboard shows various metrics about the business endpoints behavior, such as the differences between the services critical, processing, and handing time.
+- The [LoanBroker](http://localhost:3000/d/edmhjobnxatc0b/loanbroker?orgId=1&refresh=5s) dashboard shows various metrics about the business endpoints behavior, such as the differences between the services critical, processing, and handling time.
-- The [NServiceBus](http://localhost:3000/d/MHqYOIqnz/nservicebus?orgId=1&refresh=5s) dashboard shows the metrics, grouped by endpoints or message type related to message fetches, processing, and failures.
+- The [NServiceBus](http://localhost:3000/d/MHqYOIqnz/nservicebus?orgId=1&refresh=5s) dashboard shows the metrics related to message fetches, processing, and failures, grouped by endpoints or message type.

 > [!NOTE]
 > After running the solution multiple times, it might happen that Grafana suddenly shows random data instead of the expected metrics.
 To reset dashboards, tear down all containers and delete the `data-grafana` and `data-prometheus` folders from the solution folder.
 Redeploy the containers.